 An impressive zoom capacity is all well and good, but you might be more intrigued about the quality of the image that a camera can offer.
 The Powershot ELPH 360 doesn’t fail to impress in this section either.
 As it puts together a CMOS sensor, a DIGIC 4+ image processor and a megapixel count of 20.2 to deliver jaw-dropping quality keeping the price range in mind.

-Many cameras out there offer a lot of astonishing features but at the end of the day overlook one crucial fact and that is the comfort of the users themselves.
+Many digital cameras out there offer a lot of astonishing features but at the end of the day overlook one crucial fact and that is the comfort of the users themselves.
 But this compact "Point and Shoot" camera is different.

 Canon ensures the user-friendliness of its customers by making the body of the camera so compact that you can actually carry it in your pocket.